Titalearn/EKS-CLUSTER-S3-BACKED-2025/README.md

  - This command updates your kubeconfig with the current cluster your using.Remember to change the region to your current region and to change the demo to your cluster name.

-   aws eks update-kubeconifig --region us-east-1 --name demo
+   aws eks update-kubeconfig --region us-east-1 --name demo